THE AIR NZ RIPPA RUGBY CHAMPIONSHIP: INTRODUCTION TOURNAMENT INFORMATION

 The participating schools, and/or individual members of its team, are responsible for making their own arrangements for, and bear the costs of, insurance against loss of the team kit and all personal baggage and effects (including money).
 NZ Rugby accepts no responsibility for losses sustained during the tournament, or during travel to or from the tournament.

-The Air NZ Rippa Rugby Championship will be hosted by NZ Rugby from Sunday 9th September to Tuesday 11th September 2018.
-The tournament format will involve teams being divided into four pools of five teams each; with each team playing each other team in their pool.
+The Air NZ Rippa Rugby Championship will be hosted by NZ Rugby from Sunday 25th August to Tuesday 27th August 2019.
+The tournament format will involve teams being divided into four pools of 6 or 7 teams each; with each team playing each other team in their pool (but pool 3 and 4 will have one extra match taken from other pool to equate to 6 matches each pool).

 Points – Pool Matches

-Play on the first day of the tournament will consist of matches between teams in the same pool on a round robin basis.
+Play on both days of the tournament will consist of six matches.
 No extra time will be played in pool matches.
 Competition Points will be awarded for these matches on the following basis:

 Win = 4 points